Professor of Decision Sciences

-Enrico Diecidue is a Professor of Decision Sciences at INSEAD.
-In 1996 he obtained his degree in Economics, with a specialisation in Mathematical Economics, from Bocconi University, Italy.
-He then joined the CentER (Center for Economic Research), Tilburg University, the Netherlands, where he received his PhD in 2001.
+Enrico Diecidue graduated in Economics from Bocconi University, Italy, in 1996 with a specialization in Mathematical Economics.
+He then joined the CentER (Center for Economic Research), Tilburg University, The Netherlands, where he received his Ph.D. in 2001.

-He teaches Uncertainty, Data & Judgment (MBA and Global Executive MBA programmes), Management Decision Making (MBA programme), Modules in Decision Making (Executive Education programme) and Decision Sciences (PhD programme).
-He has won teaching awards at INSEAD and Wharton.
+He teaches Uncertainty, Data & Judgment (MBA and Global Executive MBA programmes), Management Decision Making (MBA programme), Modules in Decision Making and Risk Management (Executive Education programme) and Decision Sciences (PhD programme).